 There’s a wide range of possible causes that can contribute to hand pain and hand-related problems.
-No matter what the cause of your hand pain, a consultation at Mirza Orthopedics is the first step to determining what’s causing this discomfort.
+No matter what the cause of your hand pain, a consultation with the orthopedic hand doctors at Mirza Orthopedics is the first step to determining what’s causing this discomfort.
 We are dedicated to getting you back to your active life with better results and less downtime by using both nonsurgical and advanced surgical techniques, including minimally invasive and arthroscopic surgeries.
-If you are suffering from hand-related pain, book an appointment today using the form on this page.
+If you are suffering from hand-related pain, book an appointment with our hand pain specialists today using the form on this page.

 What are the common causes of hand pain?